pypa/pipx/docs/installation.md

 # Example: $ sudo PIPX_HOME=/opt/pipx PIPX_BIN_DIR=/usr/local/bin PIPX_MAN_DIR=/usr/local/share/man pipx install cowsay
 ```

+### Global installation

-Pipx also comes with a `--global` which helps to execute actions globally to give access to any user.
-By default the
+Pipx also comes with a `--global` argument which helps to execute actions globally to give app access to any user.
+By
-global binary location is set to `/usr/local/bin`, can be overridden with `PIPX_GLOBAL_BIN_DIR`.
-Default global manual
+default the global binary location is set to `/usr/local/bin`, can be overridden with `PIPX_GLOBAL_BIN_DIR`.
+Default
-page location is `/usr/local/share/man`.
+global manual page location is `/usr/local/share/man`.
 This can be overridden with `PIPX_GLOBAL_MAN_DIR`.
-Default global virtual
+Default global
-environment location is `/opt/pipx`, can be overridden with `PIPX_GLOBAL_HOME`.
+virtual environment location is `/opt/pipx`, can be overridden with `PIPX_GLOBAL_HOME`.

 > [!NOTE]
 >